fvnkhead/fvnkhead.banlist/README.md

 ## Folders

-  * `cheat/` includes suspected cheater UIDs in files named by the username
+  * `cheat/` includes suspected cheater UIDs or cheat advertisers, in files named by the username
   * `speech/` includes users with offensive speech (racism, sexism, etc.)

 ## Files